Fort Cumberland edges Hedgesville, 2-1; Garrett County, Potomac Valley fall

 MCHENRY — Garrett County had the winning run in scoring position, but Morgantown closer Tommy Montague tossed a flyout to hand Post 71/208/214 a loss Tuesday at Garrett College.

-Garrett (6-4) railed 6-0 after the second inning, but Ryan Bird and Jared Haskiell combined to toss five straight scoreless frames after.
+Garrett (6-4) trailed 6-0 after the second inning, but Ryan Bird and Jared Haskiell combined to toss five straight scoreless frames after.

-Easton Rhoten notched a two-RBI single during a four-run sixth to get Garrett within one, and Ryan Bird and Kellen Hinebaugh led off the seventh with back-to-back singles before Montague retired three straight.
+Easton Rhoten notched a two-run single during a four-run sixth to get Garrett within one, and Ryan Bird and Kellen Hinebaugh led off the seventh with back-to-back singles before Montague retired three straight.

 Leading hitters for Garrett were Bird with a double and single, Rhoten with two singles and two ribbies, Hinebaugh with two singles and Ben Lohr with an RBI knock.